 I wrote an article where I describe the best inserts for kids that play sports.
 Go to the link below:

-Here you can see a picture of how easy it is to remove the original insoles of the cleats:
+Here you can see a picture of how easy it is to remove the original insoles of the soccer cleats:

 Fashion oriented and expensive sneakers and cleats have become the trend for some children lately.
 But in order to keep your child’s feet healthy, the condition of the shoe is more important than the price tag or brand name.